COMPASS Test of the ACT

 This test is usually administered to non-native speakers of English, and tests the ability of the speaker in listening, reading, grammar and essay.

 The results for the COMPASS are available immediately, and it provides specific information about the student and determines in which areas he needs help.
-The report card of the COMPASS test ACT is also called the "Student Advising Report" and can be used for the following:
+The report card is also called the "Student Advising Report" and can be used for the following:

 - Utility 1: